Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: System Model and Main Results

 where $\boldsymbol z[n]\sim\mathcal{CN}(0,N_0 \boldsymbol {I}_N)$ denotes the AWGN.
 For the AWGN channel, $\boldsymbol{x}[n]\in \mathbb{C}^N$ and $h[n]=1$.
 For the fading channel, the probability density function ($p.d.f.$) of $|h[n]|^2$ is denoted by $f(x)$, while its cumulative distribution function ($c.d.f.$) is denoted by $F(x)$.
 For a wireless system in a Nakagami-$m$ fading channel with $\mathbb{E}_{|h|^2}\left\{|h[n]|^2\right\}=\Omega$, we have

 With $\Omega=1$ and $m=1$, the system is in a Rayleigh fading channel with $\mathbb{E}_{|h|^2}\left\{|h[n]|^2\right\}=1$.
-For a wireless system with spatial or frequency diversity $\kappa$ in Rayleigh fading channels, \RV{the} equivalent channel power gain by adopting maximum-ratio combining can be \RV{represented} by setting $m=\kappa$ and $\Omega=\kappa$.
+For a wireless system with spatial or frequency diversity $\kappa$ in Rayleigh fading channels, the equivalent channel power gain by adopting maximum-ratio combining can be represented by setting $m=\kappa$ and $\Omega=\kappa$.

-\RV{Next, we} introduce the notion of the channel code.
-In this paper, we assume that the channel state information (CSI) is perfectly known at both the receiver and the transmitter (CSIRT) through the channel estimation and feedback as shown in Fig. \ref{sys}.\footnote{\RV{To ensure the perfect CSI assumption, the average power of pilot symbols should be high or the pilot length should be large \cite{Tse}.
-With a large coherence bandwidth or coherence time, the pilot length can be large, such as in indoor scenarios with small delay and Doppler spreads \cite{gold,robert}.
-Additionally, to achieve perfect CSIT, there must be a feedback path with a high-resolution quantization scheme and high SNR to transmit CSI precisely and reliably \cite{robert}.
-For latency-constrained systems, available time resources for transmission is limited.
-Thus, using high SNR or considering systems with a large coherence bandwidth can ensure the perfect CSI assumption while meeting the latency constraints.}} $\Delta N= B\Delta T$ channel uses are utilized \RV{for} the channel estimation in each frame, which we neglect in this paper.\footnote{Note that for short packet communication with extremely small blocklength, the assumption that perfect CSIRT may be unrealistic.
-Moreover, \RV{analyzing the system with extremely small blocklength requires more effort to derive a precise expression for the coding rate based on \cite{codingrate}.}} With CSIRT, the transmitter can adaptively determine the coding rate.
-Specifically, with $h[n]=h$, an $(M_h,N,\gamma,\epsilon)$ code consists of \cite{Yang2014} \begin{enumerate} \item An encoder $f^h_{\rm tx}:\{1,\cdots,M_h\}\times h \to \mathbb{C}^N$ that maps the message $j \in \{1,\cdots,M_h\}$ and the channel $h$ to a codeword $\boldsymbol{x}=f^h_{\rm tx}(j,h)$ satisfying
+Next, we introduce the notion of the channel code.
+In this paper, we assume that the channel state information (CSI) is perfectly known at both the receiver and the transmitter (CSIRT) through the channel estimation and feedback as shown in Fig. \ref{sys}.\footnote{To ensure the perfect CSI assumption, either the average power of pilot symbols should be high, or the pilot length should be large \cite{Tse}.
+In environments with large coherence bandwidth or coherence time, such as indoor scenarios with small delay and Doppler spread, a large pilot length is feasible \cite{gold,robert}.
+Additionally, achieving perfect CSIT requires a feedback path with high-resolution quantization and sufficient SNR to transmit the CSI accurately and reliably \cite{robert}.
+In latency-constrained systems, available time resources for transmission is limited.
+Therefore, using high SNR or considering systems with a large coherence bandwidth can help maintain the perfect CSI assumption while adhering to latency constraints.} $\Delta N= B\Delta T$ channel uses are utilized for the channel estimation in each frame, which we neglect in this paper.\footnote{Note that for short packet communication with extremely small blocklength, the assumption that perfect CSIRT may be unrealistic.
+Moreover, analyzing the system with extremely small blocklength requires more effort to derive a precise expression for the coding rate based on \cite{codingrate}.} With CSIRT, the transmitter can adaptively determine the coding rate.
+Specifically, with $h[n]=h$, an $(M_h,N,\gamma,\epsilon)$ code consists of \cite{Yang2014} \begin{enumerate} \item An encoder $f^h_{\rm tx}:\{1,\cdots,M_h\}\times h \to \mathbb{C}^N$ that maps the message $j \in \{1,\cdots,M_h\}$ and the channel $h$ to a codeword $\boldsymbol{x}=f^h_{\rm tx}(j,h)$ satisfying \item A decoder $g_{\rm rx}^h: \mathbb{C}^{N}\times h\to \{1,\cdots,M_h\}$ satisfying